 Fifth gear, 70mph, set cruise control, tune into the radio, and relax.
-Haha wishful thinking!
+Wishful thinking!
 Have you figured out what we’re talking about yet?
 That’s right, the daily commute.
 Some love it, many tolerate it, whilst others hate it.
-Certain commuters do it out of choice for their dream job.

 The average UK commute, according to figures provided by the BBC for the Independent, is 54 minutes.
 That doesn’t sound too bad, does it?
 Then again, many routes involve motorways which subsequently involve high volumes of traffic.
 Overtaking, careless drivers, lane hogging, and the occasional unfortunate crash.
 Before you know it your 70mph cruising speed has suddenly come to a grinding halt.

 Unsurprisingly, the M25 is renowned as being the slowest UK motorway with an average speed of just 25.05mph, according to the Mirror.
-Those of you living along the London commuter belt will be all too familiar with the 117 mile-long orbital route.
+For those of you living along the London commuter belt will be all too familiar with the 117 mile-long orbital route.
 It is believed to have been the inspiration behind Chris Rea’s 1980s hit “The Road to Hell”.
-That must mean a lot of people being late for work.
-We hope you’re all on good terms with your boss!

 Also featuring in the Mirror’s list is the M4 with an average speed of 30.46mph.
 Running between South Wales and London, this motorway is a hive of activity with varying speed limits, a toll bridge, and was once home to a controversial bus lane.